Cookies on this website

 104 Chatto Road, Torquay, TQ1 4HY

-Important Change Regarding Hospital Requested Blood Test Appointments Ask Your Pharmacist Week (3-10 November 2025) Smear Test Drop-In Morning New British Sign Language (BSL) signed content on GOV.UK NHS Breast and NHS Cervical Screening Programmes HOPE Programme – Chronic Pain, Fatigue, Anxiety & Depression YDAS – Torbay Young Person’s Drug and Alcohol Service New dates added for TALKWORKS’ menopause course Asthma “September Surge” Vaccinations at School ⚠️Results Line Changes ⚠️ Mounjaro Prescribing in Devon Primary Care🚫 HOPE Course for Chronic Pain & Fatigue Peninsula Cancer Care Survey Carers Forum – Tuesday 13th May 2025 South West Bowel Cancer Screening Measuring Loneliness (INTERACT) Study Torbay Vaccine Service HOPE Programme for Low Level Anxiety and Depression STARFISH: Steroid Administration Routes For Idiopathic Sudden Sensorineural Hearing Loss IMPACT-1 Study for People Suffering with PTSD HOPE Programme Anxiety and Depression When can I get my Flu Vaccine?
+Important Change Regarding Hospital Requested Blood Test Appointments Burkholderia stabilis associated with non-sterile wipes Switchboard LGBTQIA+ Support Line New screening videos to make health information more accessible for people with learning disabilities MMRV Vaccinations Smear Test Drop-In Morning New British Sign Language (BSL) signed content on GOV.UK NHS Breast and NHS Cervical Screening Programmes HOPE Programme – Chronic Pain, Fatigue, Anxiety & Depression YDAS – Torbay Young Person’s Drug and Alcohol Service New dates added for TALKWORKS’ menopause course Asthma “September Surge” Vaccinations at School ⚠️Results Line Changes ⚠️ Mounjaro Prescribing in Devon Primary Care🚫 HOPE Course for Chronic Pain & Fatigue Peninsula Cancer Care Survey Carers Forum – Tuesday 13th May 2025 South West Bowel Cancer Screening Measuring Loneliness (INTERACT) Study Torbay Vaccine Service HOPE Programme for Low Level Anxiety and Depression STARFISH: Steroid Administration Routes For Idiopathic Sudden Sensorineural Hearing Loss IMPACT-1 Study for People Suffering with PTSD HOPE Programme Anxiety and Depression When can I get my Flu Vaccine?
 RSV Vaccination for Pregnant Women RSV Vaccine for Older Adults Children and Family Health Devon (CFHD) Silvercloud online mental wellbeing programmes Still Experiencing Pain After Knee Cartilage Operation? – METEOR2 Study TRI Drug and Alcohol Service Survey for Men Experiencing Grief and Loss Maternity Hotline Other options when we run out of routine GP appointments Veteran Friendly GP Practice Long Covid Awareness How to Submit a Medical Request Using Patient Triage Behind the Scenes of your General Practice Heat Health Advice Patient advice and messages for elective care waiting lists Hayfever treatment starts at home Torbay General Practice Parkrun Measles cases prompt MMR vaccine call Travelling Abroad

 RSV Vaccine for Older Adults